Friday, November 3, 2023

 In time the Welsh, Cornish and other Britons eventually mostly submitted to Catholic practice, 768 is the date given for when they finally adopted the Roman method for when to observe Easter.

 Among those who already before I wrote this liked to speculate on the Britons/Welsh being Baptists are many Primitive Baptists.
 And part of why lies I think in the part of this dispute about refusing to help Evangelize the Anglo-Saxons.
-Again Bede was surprisingly sympathetic to the Briton, I sympathize with the Briton perspective on that part of this more here then I do reading later presumably more pro-Welsh accounts, Geoffrey of Monmouth just makes them sound kinda Racist.
+Again Bede was surprisingly sympathetic to the Britons, I sympathize with the Briton perspective on that part of this more here then I do reading later presumably more pro-Welsh accounts, Geoffrey of Monmouth just makes them sound kinda Racist.

 I don't believe in the Doctrine of Baptist Perpetuity, I don't think it matters if any modern Baptists can claim an unbroken line of Believers Baptisms going back to The Disciples.
 But I do think the reasons Infant Baptism is wrong are obvious enough in The Bible that there have always been some people who figured it out.
 And I don't think it's impossible there was some underground survival of pre Augustine Brythonic practice in the more mountainous remote parts of Wales or the Welsh Marshes or other parts of England, and I may make a future post on which 17th Century Baptist Churches could and could not work to imagine as having such a connection.